standardhealth/fsh-ae/input/pagecontent/index.md

 ### Background

-The Integrating Clinical Trials and Real-world Endpoints data (ICAREdata) initiative is a program led by the Alliance Data Innovation Lab which is a component of the Alliance for Clinical Trials in Oncology (Alliance).
-The [ICAREdata](http://icaredata.org) initiative aims to overcome the challenges of using the electronic health record (EHR) as a method of collecting high quality clinical trials data by developing data structures and data collection methods that accurately report clinical trials data while effectively addressing provider burden.

-The ICAREdata project has received funding from the Food and Drug Administration (FDA) for research on improving data capture and standardization of adverse events.
 Adverse event (AE) reporting is necessary to document any unfavorable and unintended sign, symptom or disease that occurs in a patient who is undergoing a medical treatment or procedure.

-The aims of the ICAREdata AE Reporting use case are:
-* Aim 1: Design and test an mCODE-compatible structured data model for Common Terminology Criteria for Adverse Events (CTCAE) that is imbedded within the EHR.
-* Aim 2: Determine the impact of EHR structured CTCAE data capture on providers, especially the burden of documentation.
-* Aim 3: Design and implement strategies to improve complete and accurate CTCAE data capture via the EHR without the need for human curation by optimizing workflows and system design.
+The Common Terminology Criteria for Adverse Events (CTCAE) are a set of criteria for the standardized classification of adverse effects of drugs used in cancer therapy.
+The CTCAE 5.0 terminology will be used for this Implementation Guide.
+CTCAE are a set of criteria for the standardized classification of adverse effects of drugs used in cancer therapy.
+Each CTCAE term is mapped to a Medical Dictionary for Regulatory Activities (MedDRA) term and code, and many clinical trials encode their observations based on the CTCAE system.

 ### Adverse Event Landscape Survey